Recent Blog Articles

 FDA study gets to the heart of expired medicine and safety

 The big question is, do pills expire?
-With a splitting headache, you reach into your medicine cabinet for some aspirin only to find the stamped expiration date on the medicine bottle is more than a year out of date.
+With a splitting headache, you reach into your medicine cabinet for some aspirin or ibuprofen only to find the stamped expiration date on the medicine bottle is more than a year out of date.
 So, does medicine expire?
 Do you take it or don't you?
-If you decide to take the aspirin, will it be a fatal mistake or will you simply continue to suffer from the headache?
+If you decide to take the medication, will it be a fatal mistake or will you simply continue to suffer from the headache?
 And how long is a prescription good for?

 This is a dilemma many people face in some way or another.
 A column published in Psychopharmacology Today offers some advice.